Lercher/CocoR/Readme.md

       var : ident = "var". //  ": ident" is the new syntax
       as = "as".

-meaning that the keyword "var" is now valid in a production at a place, where an ident would be expected.
+meaning that the keyword `var` is now valid in a production at a place, where an ident would be expected.
 So, if you have a production like